garrandall/popular-music-data/tracks/faking-it-calvin-harris-kehlani-lil-yachty.md

 She's a heartbreak teacher (oh, yah!)
 Remember that time I put those pepperonis on your face Made you a creature
-Now I think about you every single time I eat pizza, ohh
+Now I think about you every single time I eat pizza, oh

 Why you, why you, why you checking if you're over it?